Feyerabend/vm/add/README.md

 higher-level abstraction of what it means to add two numbers in the broader context of computing and computers.

+First, we delve into the basics by manually adding binary numbers, aided by a C program that demonstrates how binary addition works.
+This is followed by an implementation in Verilog, showing how you could theoretically program an ASIC or FPGA to perform addition directly in hardware.

+Next, we shift towards a more abstract level.
+Two implementations, modeled as virtual machines, illustrate how addition is carried out using lambda calculus.
+While this approach might not be optimal for the most common computers, it offers valuable insights into functional programming concepts, which can be useful when working with virtual machines.

 ## adding numbers by hand